syncfusion-content/maui-docs/MAUI/ImageEditor/Effects.md

 ## Opacity

-Opacity is used to controls the transparency or visibility of the image.
-The value of opacity effect ranges from 0 to 1.
+Opacity is used to control the transparency or visibility of the image.
+The value of the opacity effect ranges from 0 to 1 and the default value is 1.

 {% highlight C# %}